 This is it!

-You are in the big leagues now, homeowner!
+You are in the big leagues now, you are a homeowner!
 To make the move from your parents house, or your own apartment a breeze, we’ve pulled together a helpful list to get you started.

 This one makes all of the moving so much easier, faster and more fun.
 Six months before your move date, start offering a helping hand to people in your network who are moving.
 This is a great way to help out a fellow millennial and see what taking over a house is like first-hand. it builds up some sweat equity with your buddies and makes it a lot easier to have some friends to call on when your big moving day arrives.